All Episodes

 dan friesen

-Those people really have a vested interest in someone like Roger never being honest.
+You know, like those people really have a vested interest in someone like Roger never being honest.

-And I'm sure it's similar but without the media focus with Manafort.
+And I'm sure it's similar, but without the media focus with Manafort.

-He knows a ton of shit.
+Like, he knows a ton of shit.

 jordan holmes